bdastur/notes/aws/readme.md

 [cross account access](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/)

 ## Cloudwatch:
-* Two plans: basic and detailed
+* Two plans: basic/standard and detailed
 * Basic is default, sends data points to Cloudwatch every 5 minutes for a limited number of metrics.
 * Detailed is to be explicitly enabled.
 Sends data points every minute and